ros-navigation/navigation2/doc/BUILD.md

 **I want to build the latest version:**
   * To build the lastest Navigation2 stack, set `--branch` to `master`.
-  * When installing dependencies using rosdep, make sure to set `--rosdistro` to the lastest ROS2 distribution (e.g `eloquent`)
+  * When installing dependencies using rosdep, make sure to set `--rosdistro` to the lastest ROS 2 distribution (e.g `eloquent`)

 **I want to build an older version:**
-* To build Navigation2 stack for a specific ROS2 distribution such as Cristal or Dashing, set `--branch` to the selected branch name. (e.g- `dashing-devel`)
+* To build Navigation2 stack for a specific ROS 2 distribution such as Cristal or Dashing, set `--branch` to the selected branch name. (e.g- `dashing-devel`)
-* Also you need to change `--rosdistro` to the selected ROS2 distribution name. (e.g `dashing`)
+* Also you need to change `--rosdistro` to the selected ROS 2 distribution name. (e.g `dashing`)

 ```sh
 source ~/nav2_depend_ws/install/setup.bash